This post may contain affiliate links. Please read our disclosure policy.

 - Cornstarch: It provides structure to the shortbread while keeping the cookie crust soft and light.

-What Is The Best Cornmeal For Chess Pie
+Choosing The Right Cornmeal For Chess Pie

 How To Make Chess Pie

-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos and instructions help you visualize how to make a small Chess Pie.
+See the recipe below for ingredient amounts and full recipe instructions.

 Make the crust